Beach Wedding Dress Styles: 12 Looks That Actually Work on Sand (and in the Wind)

 Tropical garden near the beach: Venues in Bali or Costa Rica often blend jungle and sand.
 Humidity is intense.
 A slip dress or empire waist in chiffon or crepe will keep you cool without clinging.

-According to Paloma Blanca, A-line, sheath, and empire waist styles are the top recommendations for beach venues, with shorter or sweep trains preferred to avoid dragging in sand.
+A-line, sheath, and empire waist styles are the top recommendations for beach venues, as Paloma Blanca notes, with shorter or sweep trains preferred to avoid dragging in sand.

 How to Style Each Look: Accessories, Hair, and Shoes That Complete the Vibe